You are here

 - In-house design studio offers real-world business and professional experiences.

 - Opportunities abound for field experience at primary and secondary schools, externships for studio art majors and internships at graphic and advertising design firms, museums and many other businesses and organizations.

-- Visiting artist program brings to campus accomplished artists o
+- Visiting artist program brings to campus accomplished artists and designers

 - Study-abroad programs in locations such as Italy, Ireland and France expose students to the exciting and wide world of culture and art.

-- Students can gain hands-on experience designing University publications such as The Northern Review (student newspaper), Polar Droppings (department newsletter) and The Northern (University yearbook).
+- Students can gain hands-on experience designing University publications such as The Northern Review (student newspaper), Polar Droppings (department newsletter) and The Northern (University yearbook) and numerous department campaigns.